ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 ### Compute

-**What AWS EC2 instance type are used?**

-We recommend using 1:4 CPU and memory ratio for ClickHouse instances.
-Therefore, we use general purpose instances (specifically, the m5 family).
-We will configure different node group types to accommodate your ClickHouse server replica size.

 **Can I create multiple services in this single EKS cluster? **

 Yes.
 The infrastructure only needs to be provisioned once for every AWS account and region combination.